Tyler and The Lady:

 Tyler Dillon was tired.

-The veteran B&R guide and Slow Road columnist had just returned to Yangon, Myanmar’s capital, after conducting some research in the northern part of the country.
+The veteran B&R guide and Myanmar expert returned to Yangon, Myanmar’s capital, after conducting some research in the northern part of the country.
 “It was night time and I was exhausted, and the guy who was supposed to pick me up didn’t show,” he recalls.

 Magic Still Exists